shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-dv360-publisher-guide.md

 ---
-title : Microsoft Monetize -  Publisher Guide for Deal Sync with DV360 description : Learn all about Xandr's integration with the Display Video 360 (DV360) Seller API. ms.date: 10/28/2023
+title: Microsoft Monetize -  Publisher Guide for Deal Sync with DV360
+description: Learn all about Xandr's integration with the Display Video 360 (DV360) Seller API. ms.date: 10/28/2023
 ---